NSHipster/articles/2014-04-14-xcode-plugins.md

 Apple is nothing if not consistent.
 From [Pentalobular screws](http://en.wikipedia.org/wiki/Pentalobe_screw) to [Sandboxing](https://developer.apple.com/app-sandboxing/), customers are simply expected to relinquish a fair amount of control when they choose to buy a Mac or iPhone.
 Whether these design decisions are made to ensure a good user experience, or this control is exercised as an end in itself is debatable, but the reality is that in both hardware and software, Apple prefers an ivory tower to a bazaar.

-No better example of this can be found with Xcode: the very software that software developers use to build software for the walled ecosystems of iOS & Mac OS X software, _is itself a closed ecosystem_.
+No better example of this can be found with Xcode: the very software that software developers use to build software for the walled ecosystems of iOS & OS X software, _is itself a closed ecosystem_.

 Indeed, significant progress has been made in recent years to break open the developer workflow, from alternative IDEs like [AppCode](http://www.jetbrains.com/objc/?utm_source=nshipster) to build tools like [CocoaPods](http://cocoapods.org), [xctool](http://nshipster.com/xctool/) and [nomad](http://nomad-cli.com).
 However, the notion that Xcode itself could be customized and extended by mere mortals is extremely recent, and just now starting to pick up steam.